 You can start wearing nursing bras as early in pregnancy as you want.
 Good quality nursing bras are miles more comfortable and supportive than regular bras.
 I know moms who never go back to their old bras after experiencing the softness of nursing bras.

-Now that you know how important nursing bras are and can’t wait to start wearing them, read my in-depth guide on how to choose the right nursing bras for you.
+Now that you know how important nursing bras are and can’t wait to start wearing them, read my in-depth guide on nursing bras.